 The children investigate how our language is affected by the Latin language which was spoken by the Romans.
 They also investigate other legacies of the Roman occupation: that our legal system is based upon Roman law by establishing the premise that you are innocent until proven guilty; how we measure our population using a census; and that we still use the Julian calendar with 12 months and 365 days in each year.

-The children use their learning to support their writing in English lessons, where they will write an explanation text on how to become a successful Roman legionary fit for battle in the Roman army.
+The children use their learning to support their writing in English lessons, where they will write a persuasive letter convincing Julius Caesar to recruit them to the Roman army.
 In addition, the children will also write a Legend Narrative set in Roman times using the legend of Romulus and Remus as inspiration.

 This is a mainly a science and design technology topic which focuses on the world of Formula One racing.

 In science, the children study various forces (friction, air resistance, gravity) in the context of designing and racing cars, by using a range of scientific investigations.
 They explore the concepts of streamlining and air resistance by creating parachutes from various materials and testing which one travels the slowest.
 They evaluate their parachute and suggest improvements to further increase the air resistance to make the model parachutes even safer.
 Children also test different cars on a variety of surfaces to find out exactly how friction works.
 They do this by choosing one variable to change each time (e.g. car tyre size, car size, weight of the car) to find out whether the speed of the car is impacted or not by the change.

 For the majority of these lessons, the children are involved in working in teams, learning how to communicate and collaborate effectively.